barryclark/jekyll-now/_posts/lgl-guide.md

 ### The Large Graph Layout (LGL)

-Last summer, I had a 500,000 node/million connection network, and no way to look at its structure.
-Cytoscape maxed out at about 100,000 connections, and for some reason which I can't remember now,  I never got my network to load on the million node capable OpenOrd Layout for Gephi.
+Last summer, I had a 500,000 node/million edge network, and no way to look at its structure.
+Cytoscape maxed out at about 100,000 edges, and for some reason which I can't remember now,  I never got my network to load on the million node capable OpenOrd Layout for Gephi.

 As nicely outlined by in Martin Krzywinski's  [Hive Plot pag](http://www.hiveplot.net/), even if a software is capable of laying out a giant network, it is more than likely to create an unintepretable hairball.
 The Large Graph Layout (LGL) was created by Alex Adai in [Edward Marcotte's lab](http://marcottelab.org/index.php/Main_Page) to visualize large networks while avoiding hairballs.
 The algorithm itself is described in the original paper, ["LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks"](http://www.marcottelab.org/paper-pdfs/jmb-lgl.pdf).
 Basically, the algorithm first discovers disconnected clusters in the data, and then lays them out indidually.
-LGL works radially, where each cluster begins with a seed node, and new connections are added on spheres which are force directed outwards from the existing cluster.
+LGL works radially, where each cluster begins with a seed node, and new edges are added on spheres which are force directed outwards from the existing cluster.

 #### LGL Examples